jasstaana/manulife-go-for-it/README.md

 # manulife-go-for-it

-This repository is created for assessment with The Union by Jas Sta.
+This repository is created by Jas Sta.
 Ana.
 This is a single page that displays a form and accepts details from the user, and then shows a success page.

 ## Start the application